danielbodnar/awesome-stars/README.md

 ## audio

+- [grumpyp/aixplora](https://github.com/grumpyp/aixplora) - AIxplora is a open-source tool which let's you query all kind of files not limited to any length or format.
 - [pion/webrtc](https://github.com/pion/webrtc) - Pure Go implementation of the WebRTC API
 - [grame-cncm/faust](https://github.com/grame-cncm/faust) - Functional programming language for signal processing and sound synthesis
 - [holtwick/briefing](https://github.com/holtwick/briefing) - 🔮 Secure direct video group chat